-Micro, small or medium enterprises are defined in accordance with the regulations governing the field of accounting and auditing (Law on Accounting, Official Gazette of the RS, No. 62/2013, Article 6).
+Micro, small or medium enterprises are defined in accordance with the regulations governing the field of accounting and auditing (Law on Accounting, Official Gazette of the RS, No. 62/2013,\ Article 6).

-The micro-entities are those entities that fulfill two of the following criteria: The small entities are those entities that exceed two criteria for microentities, but fulfill two of the following criteria The medium-sized entities are those entities that exceed two criteria for small entities, but fulfill two of the following criteria: The large entities are legal entities that exceed two criteria for medium-sized entities Average number of employees less than 10 Average number of employees less than 50 Average number of employees less than 250 Turnover in the amount less than EUR 700,000 in RSD equivalent Turnover less than EUR 8,800,000 in RSD equivalent Turnover less than EUR 35,000,000 in RSD equivalent The average value of the balance sheet less than EUR 350,000 in RSD equivalent The average value of the balance sheet less than EUR 4,400,000 in RSD equivalent The average value of the balance sheet less than EUR 17,500,000 in RSD equivalent
+The micro-entities are those entities that fulfill two of the following criteria: The small entities are those entities that exceed two criteria for micro- entities, but fulfill two of the following criteria The medium-sized entities are those entities that exceed two criteria for small entities, but fulfill two of the following criteria: The large entities are legal entities that exceed two criteria for medium-sized entities Average number of Average number of Average number of employees less than employees less than employees less than 10 50 250 Turnover in the amount less than EUR 700,000 in RSD equivalent Turnover less than EUR 8,800,000 in RSD equivalent Turnover less than EUR 35,000,000 in RSD equivalent The average value of The average value of The average value of the balance sheet less the balance sheet less the balance sheet less than EUR 350,000 in than EUR 4,400,000 than EUR 17,500,000 RSD equivalent in RSD equivalent in RSD equivalent